pm4js/pm4js-core/DOCS.md

 A frequency DFG can be exported into the contents of a **.dfg** file as follows:
 **let txtStri = FrequencyDfgExporter.apply(frequencyDfg);**

+## DFG capacity maximization

+Given the application of a DFG filtering operation, it might be that some arcs are lost and the sum of the ingoing/outgoing arcs is not matching exactly the one of the underlying activities.
+To reduce this unpleasant effect, a possibility to maximize the arcs of the DFG is offered.

+To apply the DFG maximization, the following command can be used:
+**let maximizedDfg = FilteredDfgMaximization.apply(frequencyDfg);**

+This requires the solution of a linear problem, in which the capacity of the arcs is maximized.

 # Algorithms